 • Richard Walwyn who prepared the bed chamber at Hellens for a visit from Queen Mary Tudor

-• Helena Gleichan, painter and great-niece of Queen Victoria, who stored paintings from the Tate Gallery in the Stone Hall at Hellens during the second world war.
+• Helena Gleichen, painter and great-niece of Queen Victoria, who stored paintings from the Tate Gallery in the Stone Hall at Hellens during the second world war

 The paintings at Hellens are a fascinating amalgam of several different collections, principally the Wharton Collection, formed chiefly through inheritance and marriage, which chart the shifting political, social and economic fortunes of the families whose history they record.
 The highlights range from impressive full-lengths by Sir Anthony van Dyck (1599-1641) to tiny miniatures by Hilliard and Samuel Cooper, as well as fine examples by Hogarth and Gainsborough.
 Numerous portraits by lesser-known artists also have their fascination, offering vivid glimpses into the past, and the stories behind the faces.